MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/security/index.md

 ---
+title: Understand security issues
-description: Use the Security Panel to make sure that a page is fully protected by HTTPS.
+description: How to use the Security panel in DevTools to make sure that a page is fully protected by HTTPS.
-title: Understand security issues with Microsoft Edge DevTools
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 05/04/2021
-ms.topic: article
+ms.topic: conceptual
 ms.prod: microsoft-edge
-keywords: microsoft edge, web development, f12 tools, devtools
+keywords: microsoft edge, web development, f12 tools, devtools ms.date: 05/04/2021
 ---
 <!-- Copyright Kayce Basques